 NeuCyte Licenses Promising Novel Compound for Treatment of Refractory Epilepsy and Related Neurological Disorders

-San Carlos, Calif., USA, September 24th, 2019—NeuCyte, Inc., an innovative biotech company focused on developing novel treatments for neurological disorders, today announced that it has entered into an exclusive license agreement with Trillium Therapeutics to advance an undisclosed preclinical compound with potential utility in treating refractory epilepsy in the form of Dravet syndrome and related disorders.
+San Carlos, California, USA, September 24th, 2019—NeuCyte, Inc., an innovative biotech company focused on developing novel treatments for neurological disorders, today announced that it has entered into an exclusive license agreement with Trillium Therapeutics to advance an undisclosed preclinical compound with potential utility in treating refractory epilepsy in the form of Dravet syndrome and related disorders.

 The compound covered by this agreement has demonstrated highly encouraging activity during studies conducted by the National Institute of Neurological Disorders and Stroke (NINDS) Epilepsy Therapy Screening Program (ETSP).
 It demonstrates a superior safety and anti-seizure efficacy profile over NINDS benchmark anti-epileptic drugs (AEDs) in eleven animal models.
 It has also demonstrated broad efficacy in NIH animal studies for pharmaco-resistant epilepsy.
 As a result, this novel agent has gained the prestigious NINDS Red Book status and been selected as a promising lead drug candidate.